PetaLinux Firmware

 COMPATIBLE_MACHINE:k26-kv = "${MACHINE}"

-Add Recipe for AP1302 Firmware
+Add Recipe for the AP1302 Firmware

-Smartcam uses an AR1335 MIPI sensor, which requires AP1302 firmware.
+SmartCam uses an AR1335 MIPI sensor, which requires AP1302 firmware.
 AP1302 is released on GitHub.
-We will first create a folder called “ap1302-firmware” to keep the AP1302 recipes ap1302-firmware.inc and ap1302-ar1335-single-firmware.bb.
+First, create a folder called ap1302-firmware to keep the AP1302 recipes, ap1302-firmware.inc and ap1302-ar1335-single-firmware.bb.

 mkdir -p project-spec/meta-user/recipes-firmware/ap1302-firmware/

-Create a new file ap1302-ar1335-single-firmware.bb and add the below content for project-spec/meta-user/recipes-firmware/ap1302-firmware/ap1302-ar1335-single-firmware.bb:
+Create a new file, ap1302-ar1335-single-firmware.bb, and add the following content for project-spec/meta-user/recipes-firmware/ap1302-firmware/ap1302-ar1335-single-firmware.bb:

 SUMMARY = "ap1302 ar1335-single firmware binary"